wagerc97/clean-files/README.md

 ## Usage:
 Call the script with a folder name to clean all files in this folder on the first level.
 Any subdirectories are ignored.
-The user is prompted before script execution.
+The user is prompted for confirmation.

 ### Example: